cdfpaz/bitex/README.md

 #Why the name of the folder is Bitex ?

-Bitex stands for Bitcoin EXchnage and it was the first that we came up it name of our platform, by mid 2014 a company called bitex.la was formed in Argentina and we were forced to change our name, this source code it is not related in any form to bitex.la.
+Bitex stands for Bitcoin EXchange and it was the first that we came up it name of our platform, by mid 2014 a company called bitex.la was formed in Argentina and we were forced to change our name, this source code it is not related in any form to bitex.la.

+## Contributing

+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request

 #License

 **Code released under [the GNU GPL license](https://github.com/pinhopro/bitex/blob/master/LICENSE).**

 Copyright 2014 BitEx, LTDA.
 BitEx is a trademark maintained by BitEx, LTDA.

-- Bitex - Bolsa Brasileira de Moedas Criptografadas is a company of Clebson Derivan

 **VIOLATORS OF THE GNU GPL LICENSE WILL BE PROSECUTED TO THE FULL EXTENT OF THE LAW** **FREE SOFTWARE FOR FREE PEOPLE**